-Awaab's Law will now apply to private rentals whereby landlords must fix serious hazards in their properties, such as dampness or mould, within a set timeframe, otherwise landlords will risk certain penalties.
+Awaab's Law, introduced in July 2023 as part of the Social Housing (Regulation) Act and setting out the governments' new guidance on the health risks of damp and mould for social housing landlords, will now apply to private rentals whereby landlords must fix serious hazards in their properties, such as dampness or mould, within a set timeframe, otherwise landlords will risk certain penalties.

-The Decent Homes Standard will also apply to private rentals, ensuring properties are safe and habitable.
-If a privately rented property fails to meet the requirements under the Decent Home Standard, the local authority will be able to take enforcement action, such as the issue of civil penalties of up to £7,000.
+The Decent Homes Standard, first introduced in 2000 by the government to ensure that all social housing meets set standards of decency, will also apply to private rentals, ensuring properties are safe and habitable.
+If a privately rented property fails to meet the requirements under the

+Decent Home Standard, the local authority will be able to take enforcement action, such as the issue of civil penalties of up to £7,000.

-Leases over 7 Years
+Assured Tenancies and Leases over Seven Years

 In accordance with the HA 1988, long leases can currently be deemed as Assured Tenancies in certain circumstances, as such, the Court would be mandated to grant a possession Order where there are significant arrears.
-The Renters' Rights Bill proposes that any lease with a fixed term over 7 years can no longer be an Assured Tenancy.
+The Renters' Rights Bill proposes that any lease with a fixed term over seven years can no longer be an Assured Tenancy.
 This will put an end to the issue of mandatory possession claims for rent arrears in long leases where ground rent is payable which exceeds certain limits.